 Nanopore sequencing is another technology capable of long reads in real time and direct single molecule sequencing, avoiding amplification bias, detecting modified bases and directly sequencing RNA molecules.
 This also reduces laboratory preparation times.
-Nanopores work by measuring the ion current through a pore in a electrically insulating membrane as a nucleic moves through it.
+Nanopores work by measuring the ion current through a pore in an electrically insulating membrane as a nucleic acid moves through it.
 Oxford Nanopore has been developing this technology since 2005, launching the MinION in 2014 which employs biological nanopores: a transmembrane protein through which DNA or RNA passes, blocking ion current differently for each base.
 Each pore sequences in real time, capable of sequencing 450bp per second .
-However, the are quality issues with each individual read with quality estimates varying between 87-98%, with improvements to the quality of detection accounting for significant delays in the release of this technology.
-The MinION makes up for the is a capacity for extremely long reads, averaging 5.4kbp (Hayden, 2014) up to a maximum of 200Kbp and being a portable platform with very few overhead costs.
-While the MinION is limited in scale with only one flow cell of 512 pores (5-10Gbp), the PromethION being released in early access in 2016 scales this technology with flow cells of 3000 pores and the capacity to run 48 (up to 4 samples each) in parallel for 144,000 long reads with a versatile, modular system including built-in computing resources.
+However, there are quality issues with each individual read with quality estimates varying between 87-98%, with improvements to the quality of detection accounting for significant delays in the release of this technology.
+The MinION does have the capacity for extremely long reads, averaging 5.4kbp (Hayden, 2014) up to a maximum of 200Kbp and being a portable platform with very few overhead costs.
+While the MinION is limited in scale with only one flow cell of 512 pores (5-10Gbp), the PromethION being released for early access in 2016, scales this technology with flow cells of 3000 pores and the capacity to run 48 (up to 4 samples each) in parallel for 144,000 long reads with a versatile, modular system including built-in computing resources.
 One of the main issues with Oxford Nanopore systems is accuracy, with the manufacturer suggesting the use of consensus sequences for higher accuracy as PacBio does.
 The main source of this pore accuracy is the width of biological pores resulting in several bases being in the pore at any one time, inferring the sequence from the ion currents of each respective combination of bases and distinguishing them is a major technical challenge.

 Quantum Biosystems in Japan is developing a synthetic nanopore system to address this issue.
 While the technology is still in development, it has the potential to produce similarly long reads, with a high-throughput, low running cost, and rapid run time .
 The technical challenges to develop a nanotechnology capable of this are immense but such developments serve as but one of example of how sequencing technologies may continue to improve, becoming more feasible for a wider variety of applications.